-Copayments For Non-Title XIX/XXI Members
+Copayments for Non-Title 19/21 Members

-Non-Title XIX/XXI persons with a Serious Mental Illness (SMI) may have to pay copayments for behavioral health services.
+Non-Title XIX/XXI persons with a SMI may have to pay copayments for behavioral health services.
 The copayment amount is \$3.
-Prior to your appointment for services, Arizona Complete Health-Complete Care Plan or your provider will discuss with you any payments you will have to pay.
+Prior to your appointment for services, Arizona Complete Health-Complete Care Plan or your provider will talk to you about any payments you will have to pay.

-If you have Medicare or private insurance, you will pay the \$3 copayment for services covered by Arizona Complete Health-Complete Care Plan, or your insurance copayment (if it is less than \$3) for those services.
+If you have Medicare or private insurance, you will pay the \$3 copayment for services covered by Arizona Complete Health-Complete Care Plan or your insurance copayment (if it is less than \$3) for those services.
 In other words, you will not have to pay a higher payment for Arizona Complete Health-Complete Care Plan covered services just because you have other insurance.
-However, if you are getting services through your insurance for services or medications that Arizona Complete Health-Complete Care Plan does not cover, you will have to pay the copay or other fees from your insurance (see the Available Services Matrix starting on page 27).
+However, if you are getting services through your insurance for services or medications that Arizona Complete Health-Complete Care Plan does not cover, you will have to pay the copay or other fees from your insurance (see the Available Services Matrix starting on page 28).